 Whatever your situation, it is critical to collect together all the information about the type of loan program, the loan terms, and the account history.
 Hopefully you kept all this information.
 If not, try reaching out to the original school’s financial aid office.

 Contact Neuner & Ventura, LLP

-Let us help you take back control of your life!
 We understand the stress, anxiety and confusion that can be associated with a potential bankruptcy filing.
-We offer a free initial consultation to every new potential bankruptcy client.
-(We do, however, reserve the right to charge a fee to review any work done by another attorney).
+We offer a free initial consultation to every client.
 For an appointment, call Neuner & Ventura at 856-596-2828 or send us an e-mail.
-Evening and weekend appointments are available upon request
+We do, however, reserve the right to charge a fee to review any work done by another attorney.
+Evening and weekend appointments are available upon request.

 Representing Clients across South Jersey